Skip to footer content

 $vbLabelText $csharpLabel

 The listDelimiter parameter accepts any string, providing complete control over parsing behavior.
 IronXL preserves column values and data types during parsing.
 Numeric values remain numbers, dates stay as DateTime objects, and formulas maintain their relationships.
-This automatic type preservation eliminates manual conversion code and reduces errors.
+This automatic type preservation eliminates manual conversion code and reduces errors—critical for maintaining data integrity in automated pipelines.

 How to Parse CSV Data into C# Objects?

 Transforming CSV rows into strongly-typed objects streamlines data processing and enables LINQ operations.
 IronXL makes this mapping straightforward through its cell access methods.
-The following code shows how to make a simple CSV parser to handle this:
+The following code shows how to create a simple CSV parser with proper error handling and validation:

 using IronXL;